kevinzhuang01/srp_2025/_profiles/joshuaadeleke.md

 institution: Illinois Institute of Technology
 organization: Illinois Institute of Technology
 department: Applied Mathematics
-biography: "Joshua Owolabi Adeleke is a fourth-year PhD candidate in Applied Mathematics at the Illinois Institute of Technology in Chicago focusing on analysis and partial differential equations.
-His current research focuses on measure-theoretic scalar balance laws, and he has worked on high-dimensional tensor algorithms â\x80\x94 such as Tucker-tensor techniques for Kohn-Sham density functional theory.
+biography: Joshua Owolabi Adeleke is a fourth-year PhD candidate in Applied Mathematics at the Illinois Institute of Technology in Chicago focusing on analysis and partial differential equations.
+His current research focuses on measure-theoretic scalar balance laws, and he has worked on high-dimensional tensor algorithms — such as Tucker-tensor techniques for Kohn-Sham density functional theory.
 Joshua aims to use mathematics with simulation, and physics, and has had a few national-laboratory appointments.
-He was a Graduate Student Intern (ST-2) under Nuclear & Particle Physics, Astrophysics & Cosmology group at Los Alamos National Laboratory where he worked on building a framework for machine-learning algorithms for nuclear scattering, and he is a 2025 summer Research Aide at Argonne National Laboratoryâ\x80\x99s Center for Nanoscale Materials.
+He was a Graduate Student Intern (ST-2) under Nuclear & Particle Physics, Astrophysics & Cosmology group at Los Alamos National Laboratory where he worked on building a framework for machine-learning algorithms for nuclear scattering, and he is a 2025 summer Research Aide at Argonne National Laboratory’s Center for Nanoscale Materials.
 Besides his passion for mathematics, Joshua relishes taking leisurely walks and sharing scientific history tales with the younger generation.
-  Joshua hopes to combine keen theoretical intuition with a data-driven paradigm to tackle complex problems in physics and technology."
+  Joshua hopes to combine keen theoretical intuition with a data-driven paradigm to tackle complex problems in physics and technology.
 academic_status: PhD Student
 year_in_program: 4th
 research_area: Applied Mathematics; Mathematics; Physics